-If anyone has not read about Obama’s family and upbringing, see this.
+If anyone has not read about Obama’s CIA agent family and CIA upbringing, see this link.

 I wonder if Trump can /will unseal his records…..Obama’s very first executive order!!
 Very telling.
 When will the truth about Obama be disclosed???
 He will have a long, long fall for his treachery and deceit.

 THE WHITE HOUSE Office of the Press Secretary

 For Immediate Release January 21, 2009

 EXECUTIVE ORDER 13489 – – – – – – –